You’re interested in a recently announced position in your company. You’ve been waiting for an opportunity to get promoted for years.

 Is your boss included in the hiring committee?
 That might give you a better chance of scouting the competition.
 If not, ask anyone in the hiring committee if they’re also considering external applicants.
 You don’t want to look too worried about extra competition.

 Tip 4: Don’t Let the Competition Drive You Crazy

 - Praise the Company’s Internal Promotion Efforts: This may seem counterintuitive, but saying this makes you look confident in your own skills.
 It also shows you’re not a sore loser and you have the company’s interest at heart.

 - Praise the Committee’s Commitment to Selecting Based on Competence: It’s impossible to tell if they’ll hire based on merit or favoritism.
 You’re just thanking them in advance—and subtly reminding them.

-- Fight Influence with Influence: Someone in the hiring committee has a favorite.
-But you’re not so lucky to have a powerful patron in your corner.
+- Fight Influence With Influence: Maybe someone in the hiring committee has a favorite, but you’re not so lucky to have a powerful patron in your corner.
 Give proof of your credibility and wide influence (however small that may be) by compiling lots of recommendations.

 5. Handle Career Faux Pas Graciously

 No one has a perfect employment record.
 Perhaps you lost a client before, billed the wrong person, or missed a deadline or two.
 While it’s easy to get defensive and blame others, this isn’t the right way to go.
 Moving up the career ladder requires taking ownership of your mistakes.